Multiple Myeloma

 Prophylactic IV immune globulin may reduce the risk of infection but is generally reserved for patients with low uninvolved immunoglobulin levels and frequent recurrent infections.

-and influenza vaccine are indicated to prevent infection but are not effective in most patients because of their disease- and treatment-related immune deficiency.
-Use of live vaccines is not recommended in immunocompromised patients.
-The nonviable recombinant zoster vaccine, unlike the earlier live-attenuated zoster vaccine, may be given to prevent herpes zoster but also is of limited effectiveness.
+and influenza vaccine are indicated to prevent infection but are not effective in most patients because of disease-related and treatment-related immune deficiency.
+Use of live vaccines is not recommended in patients with a compromised immune system.
+To prevent herpes zoster infection, the nonviable recombinant zoster vaccine, may be given but is of limited effectiveness.

 Skeletal lesions require multiple supportive measures.
-Maintenance of ambulation and supplemental calcium and vitamin D help preserve bone density.
+Maintenance of ambulation and supplemental calcium and vitamin D, as indicated, help preserve bone density in patients without disease-related hypercalcemia.
 Vitamin D levels should be measured at diagnosis and periodically, and dosing of vitamin D adjusted accordingly.
 Analgesics and palliative doses of radiation therapy (18 to 24 gray) can relieve bone pain.
 However, radiation therapy may cause significant toxicity and, because it suppresses bone marrow function, may impair the patient’s ability to receive cytotoxic doses of systemic chemotherapy.

 Treatment references